Fifa recommends extending contracts, will allow transfer windows to move

 The global soccer body also said it would encourage clubs and players “to work together to find agreements and solutions during the period when football is suspended” and the sport has to deal with an unprecedented loss of revenue.

-The guidelines, reported by Reuters on Sunday, were endorsed by the Fifa Bureau - a reduced version of its decision-making Council.
+The guidelines were endorsed by the Fifa Bureau — a reduced version of its decision-making Council.

 The coronavirus has brought football to a standstill around the world, with domestic leagues put on hold and major tournaments such as Euro 2020 and the Copa America, postponed until next year.